 I have thirty years experience working with trauma and family problems.
-I also understand that each child and family is unique.
-Sometimes you or your child maybe struggling to cope with emotional problems or experiencing more serious mental health difficulties.
-Sometimes it is simply about you or your child experiencing a difficult time in your lives, for whatever reason.
-I believe I can help you to find different approaches to managing relationships and stress.
-This can reduce the severity and duration of a problem and give you and your child valuable coping skills for the future.
+I also understand that each client is unique.
+Sometimes you or sometimes your child maybe struggling to cope with emotional problems or experiencing more serious mental health difficulties.
+Sometimes therapy helps when you are experiencing difficult a time in your life, for whatever reason.
+I also believe I can help you to find different approaches to managing relationship difficulties and stress.
+This can reduce the severity and duration of a problem and give you valuable coping skills for the future.

 How I usually achieve this will be through individual therapy with either adults or children, and teenagers; with parents and their families, or a blend that meets your particular needs.

 My approach to working with adults

 Adults and young people often prefer a more one to one therapeutic relationship, which they can trust and which is safe.
 I understand that younger adults experience many pressures related to recent events such as COVID, from social media, peer and family relationships and high expectations demanded by Schools and Universities.
 The future can be experienced as very uncertain and overwhelming at times.
 I have helped my older adult clients overcome a range of life challenging events.
 Commonly these include the impact of separation, loss, unresolved childhood experiences, family conflict, divorce, separation, bereavement and work related stress.
 Alongside this I have worked with Adults experiencing anxiety and depression.

 These factors may combine to make life feel very stressful and anxious, and can lead to mental Illness if untreated.

 I will try to provide individual consultations to suit your personal circumstances.
 I will always be honest with you, and explain to you clearly how I can help.
 I will treat you with respect and will always try to work with you at your pace.
 I always make sure we have a clear contract in place which we will review as our work together progresses.